What is Lead Generation?

 - Large: Include the complete findings in a gated PDF.

-Each piece of content serves its own purpose, with the ultimate goal of whetting the appetites of readers interested in downloading the complete story behind your research.
+Each piece of content serves its own purpose, with the ultimate goal of engaging readers interested in downloading the complete story behind your research.

 6. Recruit early users to reveal barriers to success